xXleowXx/gitlab-charts/doc/troubleshooting/index.md

 ## Bundled NGINX Ingress pod fails to start: `Failed to watch *v1beta1.Ingress`

-The following error message may appear in the bundled NGINX Ingress controller pod if running Kubernetes version 1.22+:
+The following error message may appear in the bundled NGINX Ingress controller pod if running Kubernetes version 1.22 or later:

 ```plaintext
 Failed to watch *v1beta1.Ingress: failed to list *v1beta1.Ingress: the server could not find the requested resource